 Services in Camden have adapted to support people dealing with mental health issues generally, but particularly for people who are struggling due to increased pressures from isolation and from stress related to coronavirus.
 You may already have good support links and relationships with organisations that you trust and it may be good to contact these services now.

-Camden has a Resilience Network which comprises a group of mental health charities and community organisations.
-They are working together to make services more accessible..
+Camden has a Resilience Network which comprises of a group of mental health charities and community organisations.
+They are working together to make services more accessible.

 How to get support

 If you are a Camden resident who is not known to Camden mental health services there are a number of programmes you can access, including voluntary and community sector programmes.
-The below are brief descriptions of different services available and how you can access them.
+Below are brief descriptions of different services available and how you can access them.

 iCope is Camden's Improving Access to Psychological Therapies (IAPT) Service.
 They are providing additional support to help those who are significantly impacted by COVID-19.
 The support available is high intensity, brief, 3 session interventions, based on the principles of psychological first aid.
 The service might be for: